underscoreio/shapeless-guide/src/pages/generic/products.md

 a `CsvEncoder` for our `HList`.
 This normally happens because we don't have an encoder for one of the fields in our ADT.
-For example, so far we haven't defined a `CsvEncoder` for `java.util.Date`, so the following code fails:
+For example, we haven't yet defined a `CsvEncoder` for `java.util.Date`, so the following code fails: